 Welcome to FlashFlood an international flash-fiction journal created by you and edited by a team of volunteer editors on behalf of National Flash Fiction Day.

 The aim is simple: wherever you are in the world, we want your best flash fictions.
-The word limit is 500 words maximum, but that's the only rule.
-(Shorter pieces are very welcome.
+The word limit is 300 words maximum, but shorter pieces are very welcome.
 There is no minimum length requirement.
 We welcome any subject, any genre, any style, any perspective, anything as long as it's flash (or prose poetry or hybrid work that is close enough to flash to convince the day's editor).

 - Please send your piece as an attachment in any standard document format (.doc, .docx, .pdf, .odt, .rtf, etc.)

 - You may send up to three pieces in total for the 2023 FlashFlood.